danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 2. If `PartitionId` is not specified, search all partitions.

-For the first iteration, we will take approach 2, with the understanding that the QIDO functionality will not change.
-In future iterations, we can allow specifying partition(s) to search.
+For the first iteration, we will take approach 2, with the understanding that the QIDO functionality will reamin unchanged, but will return a result set with records across potentially multiple partitions, so clients will need to parse the record URIs.
+In future iterations, we can allow specifying partition(s) to search once we understand the usage patterns.

-## PaaS Roll out
+## Roll-out Strategy

-## Roll out strategy
+We need to understand how the schema update is set in the Kubernetes deployment.

 # Test Strategy